Toews scores winner, Avs rally to tie series with Kraken

 Trailing 2-0 in the second period, Artturi Lehkonen and Valeri Nichushkin scored 48 seconds apart to tie the game.
-It set the stage for Toews, who knocked in a rebound for the defending Stanley Cup champions.
+It set the stage for Toews, who knocked in a rebound for the Avalanche.
+It was Toews’ first career winning goal in the Stanley Cup playoffs.

+“When we’re playing like that, I don’t know many teams that can beat us,” defenseman Avalanche Bowen Byram said.

 Alexandar Georgiev was tested all night and finished with 27 saves.
 One of his top stops was in the closing seconds of the second period with Seattle on a 3-on-1 break.
 A pass was sent over to Jordan Eberle, but a sprawled-out Georgiev prevented the score with his extended right leg.